Selection committee guide

 Note: Committee members are required to bring to the meeting their personal notes on applications assigned to them.
 All notes must be securely destroyed at the end of the meeting.

-Members convene in Ottawa for the selection committee meeting, the dates of which are provided by the program administrator.
+Members convene for the selection committee meeting, the dates of which are provided by the program administrator.

 At the meeting, the following applications are reviewed one at a time, in rank order from strongest to weakest: